niroshpg/plivoivrapp/README.md

 Sample Application to test Plivo IVR demo application

-This is a Eclipse WTP Dynamic Web module with gradle build support using Plivo IVR phone menu sample
+This is a Eclipse WTP Dynamic Web module with gradle build support using Plivo IVR phone menu sample (see https://www.plivo.com/docs/getting-started/phone-ivr/)

 The WTP project stucture make it easier to develope and test localy using Eclipse JEE editor with Tomcat server instance.